Daylight v7 now available

-A powerful dailies platform for shot management and high-performance transcoding
+A powerful platform for dailies management and high-performance transcoding

 See the latest Daylight datasheet for more information, or contact your local Sales Representative or [email protected].